 Forgotten '80s Musicians You Didn't Know Passed Away

 The 1980s bid adieu to disco fever and saw the masses gravitating to the sweet (and sometimes overstuffed) stylings of the synthesizer.
-As noted by the Susquehannock Courier, the decade also saw the rise of new musical sounds: hair metal, new wave, and even hip-hop were popular, offering listeners a variety of different genres to gravitate to.
-If that's not all, 1981 saw the birth of MTV, a historic moment in music, which ultimately changed the industry forever, becoming the leader of "pop culture and entertainment" in North America, and eventually, the world (via History).
+The decade also saw the rise of new musical sounds: hair metal, new wave, and even hip-hop were popular, offering listeners a variety of different genres to gravitate to.
+If that's not all, 1981 saw the birth of MTV, a historic moment in music, which ultimately changed the industry forever, becoming the leader of "pop culture and entertainment" in North America, and eventually, the world.

 As the decades went on, when some of the most beloved '80s icons died, the world wept.
-When David Bowie died in 2016, fans around the globe erected impromptu shrines in his honor, while fellow contemporary musical heavyweights, such as Kanye West, took to social media to pay their respects (via Rolling Stone).
+When David Bowie died in 2016, fans around the globe erected impromptu shrines in his honor, while fellow contemporary musical heavyweights, such as Kanye West, took to social media to pay their respects.

 But what about the '80s stars that have been buried by time?
-According to BBC, at one point, '80s hitmakers all had their own distinct sounds.
-"You'd hear something and think, oh that's Bananarama, that's Culture Club, that's Duran Duran," reflected Keren Woodward of Bananarama to the outlet, adding, "everyone looked their own way as well."
+At one point, '80s hitmakers all had their own distinct sounds.
+"You'd hear something and think, oh that's Bananarama, that's Culture Club, that's Duran Duran," reflected Keren Woodward of Bananarama to the BBC, adding, "everyone looked their own way as well."
 It turns out, there have been a lot of forgotten musicians from the 1980s that you may not know have passed away.

 Pete Burns

-Pete Burns, frontman of new wave group Dead or Alive, died in October 2016, the cause reported in a since-deleted Twitter statement as "massive cardiac arrest," per The New York Times.
+Pete Burns, frontman of new wave group Dead or Alive, died in October 2016, the cause reported in a since-deleted X (formerly known as Twitter) statement as "massive cardiac arrest," per The New York Times.
 The band formed in the late '70s, although it wasn't until their 1984 single, "You Spin Me Round (Like a Record)," that they really gained worldwide recognition.
 The New York Times revealed that the track reached the 11th spot on the Billboard Hot 100 in the U.S., while in their native U.K., it took its place on the No. 1 throne.

 While Dead or Alive still continued to make music well into the 2000s, Burns started to become more known for his rapidly changing looks that came by way of extensive plastic surgery.
-According to The Guardian, the singer's androgynous look saw his fans praise him for his "progressive approach to gender."
+The singer's androgynous look saw his fans praise him for his progressive approach to gender.
 As he declared to The Guardian in 2007, "Everyone's in drag of some sorts," adding, "I was brought up with an incredible amount of freedom and creativity.
 Society has put certain constraints on things."

-After Burns' death, many of his fellow '80s icons took to social media to pay tribute, such as Marc Almond of Soft Cell, who tweeted, "We've had some mad times with Pete but he was a one off creation, a fabulous fantastic brilliant creature."
-Interestingly enough, The Guardian notes that even Boy George, who Burns once accused of copying his look, also paid his respects on Instagram, writing, "We had our wars, but I admired him!"
+After Burns' death, many of his fellow '80s icons took to social media to pay tribute, such as Marc Almond of Soft Cell, who posted on X (formerly known as Twitter), "We've had some mad times with Pete but he was a one-off creation, a fabulous fantastic brilliant creature."
+Interestingly enough, even Boy George, who Burns once accused of copying his look, also paid his respects on Instagram, writing, "We had our wars, but I admired him!"

 James Ingram

-On January 29th, 2019, actor Debbie Allen took to Twitter to announce the passing of her longtime friend and R&B legend, James Ingram.
+On January 29th, 2019, actor Debbie Allen took to X (formerly known as Twitter) to announce the passing of her longtime friend and R&B legend, James Ingram.
 While she didn't mention any cause of death, gossip rag TMZ revealed that same day that Ingram's death at age 66 was due to brain cancer.
 It marked the end of an industry icon: Ingram has won two Grammys in his career and was nominated 14 times, even stepping out of his comfort zone and collaborating with his musical peers of different genres, such as country queen Dolly Parton and pop star Linda Ronstadt.

 Ingram had an interesting start in the industry, moving to Los Angeles from Akron, Ohio, with his band, Revelation Funk.
 As he told the Chicago Tribune in 2012, while his bandmates were the better vocalists, it was his dedication that he really credits his success to.
 It turns out, after two years, Revelation Funk headed back to Ohio while Ingram stuck it out, snagging backup jobs singing for Ray Charles and Marvin Gaye.
 From there, he caught the eye (or ear) of Quincy Jones, and the rest, as they say, was history.